 Options -> Advanced Options -> Show Advanced Options

 Last but not least, Incredible PBX includes an automatic update utility which downloads important updates whenever you log into your server as root.
 We recommend you log in once a week to keep your server current.
-Now would be a good time to log out and back into your server at the Linux command line to bring your server up to current specs.
+Now would be a good time to log out and back into your server at the Linux command line to bring your Raspberry Pi 2 up to current specs.

 6. Configure Trunks with Incredible PBX for Asterisk-GUI